felipevacaramirez/felipevacaramirez.github.io/README.md

 # About this page
-This is page a will be used as a notebook of my process of understanding and testing ideas.
+This is page will be used as a notebook of my process of understanding and testing ideas.

 # About Me
 I am Felipe Vaca-Ramírez, a PhD student of Network Science at Central European University.
 I am interested in Network Science, Statistical Inference, and Applied Statistics.